stefanprodan/gitops-istio/README.md

 brew install fluxcd/tap/flux
 ```

-Binaries for macOS, Windows and Linux AMD64/ARM are available
+Binaries for macOS AMD64/ARM64, Linux AMD64/ARM and Windows are available
 to download on the [flux2 release page](https://github.com/fluxcd/flux2/releases).

 Verify that your cluster satisfies the prerequisites with: